I Want It That Way: Covers, parodies, and usage in media

-For the 2021 holiday season, the song was used in a television commercial for the Samsung Galaxy Z Flip 3, entitled "You Are The Gift".
+For the 2021 holiday season, the song was used in a television commercial for the Samsung Galaxy Z Flip 3, entitled "You Are The Gift."

-In 2022, the song appeared in, and was used as the title for, episode 4, season 1, of HBO's Tokyo Vice, where several character discuss what "that" alludes to.
+In 2022, the song appeared in and was used as the title for episode 4, season 1, of HBO's Tokyo Vice, where several characters discuss what "that" alludes to.

+The song appears in the 2019 Max Martin jukebox musical & Juliet.
+The song appears as the second song of Act 1 and the penultimate song of Act 2.

+On October 31, 2024, Lake Street Dive did this song for their annual Halloween Cover song.

+In 2024, water utility Denver Water released a parody version entitled "I Water That Way."

 2019 version

-In 2019, the band rerecorded the song in a new cover titled "I Want It That Way: Reimagined" on May 24, 2019, on their YouTube channel and digital streaming platforms in the celebration of the song's 20th anniversary.
+In 2019, the band re-recorded the song.
+"I Want It That Way: Reimagined" was released on May 19, 2019, on their YouTube channel and digital streaming platforms in celebration of the song's 20th anniversary.